Richland Hospital Emergency Medicine

 Emergency Care or Urgent Care?

-Whether it is the flu season, allergy season, or any other season many adults turn to the Richland Hospital and Richland Medical Center for quick care.
+Whether it is the flu or season, or an emergency situation, many individuals turn to the Richland Hospital and Richland Medical Center for quick care.
 Our goal is to get you appropriate care for your health concern.

-In any emergency room, the more serious patients are seen first.
-Patients with problems such as those with broken bones, chest pain, a stroke, a cut with uncontrollable bleeding, or anything that threatens a persons life will be seen before those patients presenting without life-threatening illnesses or injuries.
+In any emergency room, patients with more serious conditions are seen first.
+Patients with problems, such as those with broken bones, chest pain, a stroke, a cut with uncontrollable bleeding, or anything that threatens a persons life will be seen before those patients presented without life-threatening illnesses or injuries.

 When to Visit an Emergency Room

 - Severe bleeding